neuroretransmit/rc6/README.md

 ## Features

+* GCM-SIV ([RFC here](doc/rfc8452.pdf)) mode of operation
+    - Authentication AND encryption
-* Key size up to 2040 bits
+* Key size up to 2048 bits
-* Fully parameterized to support a variety of word-lengths, key sizes and number of rounds.
+* Fully parameterized to support a variety of word lengths, key sizes and number of rounds.

 ### Planned Features

-* In progress: [GCM-SIV](doc/rfc8452.pdf) as mode of operation.
-(Implemented POLYVAL/AEAD, implementing ECB/CTR modes to fully execute GCM-SIV)
 * Flag to use [metamorphic engine from Stone Cipher-192](doc/091101.pdf)
+* Parallelize

 ## Usage